jcapco/lnumber/README.md

 Command: `geng $n -K2 -u -M`

-[Laman graphs](https://en.wikipedia.org/wiki/Laman_graph), minimally rigid graphs in 2D, are exactly the (2,3)-tight graphs.
-When increasing n by one, for large n, the number of graphs increases by a factor of approximately 30 while the execution time increases by a factor of approximately 60. `geng` parallelizes well over physical cores but poorly over logical cores.
+[Laman graphs](https://en.wikipedia.org/wiki/Laman_graph) are exactly the (2,3)-tight graphs.
+When increasing n by one, for large n, the number of graphs increases by a factor of approximately 30 while the execution time (for both computing Laman numbers and generating the graphs) increases by a factor of approximately 60. `geng` parallelizes well over physical cores but poorly over logical cores.
+When computing Laman numbers and employing [embarassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) methods with 4x multiprocessing with the same total number of cores, the execution time increases by a factor of approximately 1.2.

 n             |     9    |   10    |    11      |    12      |      13       |     14         |